 - Thaw process to bedside

-What is the impact on the therapeutic each time it is out of temperature?
-The answer lies in evaluating and understanding the time each step takes and the environment (ambient, -140°C CryoCart, in a -80°C freezer, etc.).
-Time-out-of-temperature profiles need to be developed during the process with consideration of a margin for error.
-Only through understanding the profiles can the optimum storage temperature be determined.
-The more steps in a process, the longer the process, and the extremes in temperature differential will indicate the need for a lower static temperature.
-The actual temperature selected will need to be modified by the volume of each dose.
+How does one minimize exposure to a potential temperature excursion?
+The answer lies in evaluating and understanding the time each step takes and the environment in which the process takes place (ambient, -140°C CryoCart, in a -80°C freezer, etc.).
+Time-out-of-temperature profiles need to be established during the product development process.
+They must then be tested against each process step to ensure they can be performed within the time-out-of-temperature limitations.
+The time allowed for each step should include the time to complete the actual process plus a reasonable margin for error.
+Fisher BioServices has extensive experience in developing time-out-of-temperature profiles for a wide range of advanced therapy material for one simple reason.
+Only through understanding each process thoroughly can the optimum storage temperature be determined.
+The more steps you have in a given process, the greater the potential for time-out-of-temperature excursions.
+The time-out-of-temperature and the extremes in temperature differential will indicate the need for a lower static temperature.

 Stay tuned for the second blog post, which will focus on the final two factors that impact optimum maintenance temperature for advanced therapy material.
 In the meantime, check out my eBook Commercially Successful Cell Therapies: Navigating the Ultra Cold Chain Distribution Minefield.
 It reviews several variables that must be address to ensure you don't inadvertently limit your product's scalability and commercial viability, incur unnecessary costs and complications downstream, or fail to meet FDA criteria for documentation of cold chain requirements.